Treating Functional Voice Disorders and Maintaining Good Vocal Health

 Usually after a day or two, your voice naturally bounces back--but what if it doesn’t?
 The prolonged loss of voice function may mean a functional voice disorder.
 It can make a person’s voice sounds rough.
 Their throat might feel tense or painful when speaking, or their voice might completely disappear.

 In speech-language pathology, we break voice disorders down into a few different categories: typically organic, neurogenic, psychogenic, and functional.
-In this article, we'll mainly focus on functional voice disorders, where the actual structure of the voice mechanism is considered normal but the sound being produced is not.
+In this article, we mainly focus on functional voice disorders, in which the actual structure of the voice mechanism is considered normal but the sound being produced is not.

 What is a functional voice disorder?